 B. Describe organized bird monitoring or data obtained from researchers or volunteers in the local park system.
 (Exclusions: Programs that receive credit under 4C: Christmas Bird Count, Great Backyard Bird Count, Swift Night Out)

 The City of Sheboygan has about 40 parks with habitats that include: lakeshore, riparian, deciduous forest, coniferous forest, swamp, marsh, prairie, mowed lawn, and meadow.
-The Division of Parks and Forestry works closely with the Sheboygan County Audubon Society, and the Ellwood H. May Environmental Park – Maywood to provide quality bird habitat and monitor bird activity each year.
+The Division of Parks and Forestry works closely with the Ellwood H. May Environmental Park – Maywood to provide quality bird habitat.
 This is evidenced by the activities at Maywood, a 135-acre City of Sheboygan Park.
 Each year Maywood and Audubon provide birding programs for the public to learn bird identification and help track the migratory and resident bird species through weekly walks in spring and fall.
 This information has been collected over the past two decades and recently put on eBird, the internet recording site run by the Cornell Laboratory of Ornithology.

 Maywood also has a bluebird trail consisting of 16 nest boxes.
 These boxes are monitored weekly during the nesting season and results are submitted to the Bluebird Restoration Association of Wisconsin.
 One of the nest boxes has a live camera feed so visitors to the Maywood website can watch the nesting as it occurs.

 Through a joint effort between Maywood and Camp Y-Koda citizen-based monitoring will continue again this year to monitor birds at several public sites along the Sheboygan River.
 This effort is part of a larger effort to restore and monitor restoration efforts on the lower 14 miles of the Sheboygan River since it was dredged in 2012.